Bamboo toilet roll - which is best?

 Looking at the above table, Cheeky Panda is by far the most expensive brand, with GreenCane coming in at the cheapest.

-All brands use some sort of bleaching for their products.
+All the brands bar one use some sort of bleaching for their products.
 Bleaching is used to make the toilet paper white in colour.
 However, there is an argument for not using chemicals or bleach, because do we really need our toilet roll to be white in colour when its just going to be flushed away?

 However, Who Gives a Crap is the only brand that still uses plastic in their packaging.
 So, not great in terms of the environment.
 In addition, they individually wrap each roll in paper (along with Bumboo), so potentially using quite excessive packaging.
 But both Bumboo and Who Gives a Crap use packaging that is compostable, which could make up for the fact they individually wrap their rolls.